iran-nodejs-community/digiNode/README.md

 ##### Local configuration

 If you'd rather store settings in a file which isn't checked into version control, you can create a new settings file at `/config/settings-local.json` and store your complete settings there.
-When viewing or editing settings in the admin panel, expressCart will detect the existence of this file and update it accordingly.
+When viewing or editing settings in the admin panel, digiNode will detect the existence of this file and update it accordingly.

 ##### Cart name and Cart description